Darko Todorović: Red Bull Salzburg

-Akhmat Grozny
+Later stage of career

-In September 2021, Todorović was loaned to Russian team Akhmat Grozny for the remainder of the campaign.
-He made his competitive debut for the side against Zenit St. Petersburg on 11 September.
+In September 2021, Todorović was loaned to Russian team Akhmat Grozny for the remainder of the campaign, with an option to make the transfer permanent, which was activated the following year.

-In June 2022, Akhmat Grozny signed Todorović on a two-year deal.

-On 6 May 2023, he scored his first goal for the club in a triumph over Torpedo Moscow.

-In January 2024, he extended his contract with Akhmat Grozny until June 2027.

-He played his 100th for the squad on 24 May 2025 against Zenit St. Petersburg.
+In February 2026, he switched to Fakel Voronezh.

 International career

 Todorović represented Bosnia and Herzegovina at all youth levels.

 In January 2018, he received his first senior call up, for friendly games against the United States and Mexico.
 He debuted against the former on 28 January.